 never heard it.
 I do not know why or when Roy recorded it.
 One day, I

 was sifting through all the old recordings when suddenly ...."If" ....a

 beautiful and moving statement, a story of experience, - discovered 29

 years after Roy's death and probably 40 years after it was first recorded.

-should said that the Voice Centre, that still exists here in France, bearing
+should be said that the Voice Centre, that still exists here in France,

-Roy's name is a tribute to the wealth of the legacy he left to us all.
+bearing Roy's name is a tribute to the wealth of the legacy he left to

-Roy's, and how our committed belief in the voice as the unifier
+us all.
+Roy's, and now our committed belief in the voice as the unifier

 of head and body, heart and guts, intellect and instinct, has been proved